-Rainwater from the roof panels and the timber construction is collected by rain gutters mounted along the roof frame and is drained into rain barrels.
+Exploratory Plot name Mean annual precipitation Mean annual temperature Elevation m a.s.l.
+Soil class Schwäbische Alb AEW8 AEW13 AEW29 940 mm 6.5 °C 766 m 714 m 760 m Cambisol Cambisol Leptosol Hainich-Dün HEW3 HEW12 HEW47 533 mm 7.2°C 410 m 332 m 333 m Luvisol Luvisol Stagnosol Schorfheide-Chorin SEW16 SEW48 SEW49 589 mm 8.5 °C 69 m 74 m 65 m Cambisol Cambisol Cambisol and is drained into rain barrels.
 Stemflow (of all roofed beech trees) is also collected and drained to the rain barrels by a stem rim (Fig. 3d).
-The water level in the rain barrels is continuously logged with a pressure

-- transducer to quantify the total amount of water removed by the roof.
-Above a certain water level the barrel is emptied through an electromagnetic valve and the water is conveyed through a hose away from the roof.
+The water level in the rain barrels is continuously logged with a pressure transducer to quantify the total amount of water removed by the roof.
+Above a certain water level, the barrel is emptied through an electromagnetic valve and the water is conveyed through a hose away from the roof.
 Eight of the nine plots are situated at very flat angled-slopes, therefore re-entering of the water is prevented.
-Only plot AEW8 is situated on a steeper slope, which made compromises at the construction necessary; - to balance the differences in height of the central roof, one side of the roof is placed directly on the ground without wooden support, the other is at 3.2 m above ground.
+Only plot AEW8 is situated on a steeper slope, which made compromises in the construction necessary; to balance the differences in height of the central roof, one side of the roof is placed directly on the ground without wooden support, the other is 3.2 m above ground.
 Nevertheless, the roof has the same dimensions, rain gutters and instrumentation as the other eight plots.
-No adjustment had to be made at the smaller satellite roofs at this plot. - To avoid shading and uncontrolled overflow of rainwater, all roofing units, as well as rain gutter, downpipes and barrels were cleaned periodically.
-This roof system can reduce rainfall between 11 and 100 % and due to its design, rainfall exclusion is random and not persistent in space.
-It holds the advantage not only to have the same temporal and spatial variability of water input distribution (where no covering takes place) as the surrounding forest, but also to preserve the hydrochemical composition.
-This would not be the case, if precipitation was completely intercepted and tap or river water was used for monthly irrigation.
+No adjustment had to be made at the smaller satellite roofs at this plot.

+To avoid shading and uncontrolled overflow of rainwater, all roofing units, as well as rain gutters, downpipes and barrels were cleaned periodically.
+This roof system can reduce rainfall between 11 and 100% and due to its design, rainfall exclusion is variable and not persistent in space.
+It holds the advantage of not only having the same temporal and spatial variability of water input distribution (where no covering takes place) as the surrounding forest, but also of preserving the hydrochemical composition.
+This would not be the case if precipitation was completely intercepted and tap or river water was used for monthly irrigation.